-The biggest disadvantage of HIIT training, is that it cannot be performed many times during the week, especially during a low-calorie diet.
+The biggest disadvantage of HIIT training, is that it cannot be performed many times during the week, especially during a low calorie diet.

 These workouts should be done on days without weight training.

-More information about HIIT training can be found here.
+Find more information about HIIT training here.

 And what is a moderate intensity?

 Something between 65% to 70% of your maximum heart rate.
 It is the type of intensity high enough to make you sweat, but moderate to the point where you can speak while doing your exercise.

 The duration of the training should never exceed 35 minutes, staying between 20 to 35 minutes as an ideal duration.